thedanielvogelsang/healthcare_company_5_hour_takehome_test/README.md

 ### Setup

-To setup, you will need to clone the repo down to your machine and run the following:
+To setup, you will need to clone the repo down to your machine and create a branch with using your name.
+* i.e. `git checkout -b firstname-lastname`

+Run the following:

 * `rake db:create`
 * `rake db:migrate`